 As a developer you can create property types and add them to page templates.
 You can also group them together on tabs.

 Administrators and developers work in the admin view to configure websites, for example, by setting host names, languages and access rights.

-From the global menu you can also find:
+From the top menu you can also find:

 Last updated: Feb 23, 2018